lrgresearch/2022/index.md

 ### August 2022

+* Our website is renewed with [Just the Docs](https://github.com/just-the-docs/just-the-docs) theme.
+It is more responsive, detailed and ordered now.
 * A new article **"[Morphological and optical characterizations of different ZnO nanostructures grown by mist-CVD](https://doi.org/10.1016/j.jlumin.2022.119158)"** is published in J. Lumin.

 ### July 2022